 “A Western building is a building, and a garden is a garden.
 They’re related in spirit.
 But they are one in China.”

-In response to Suzhou’s traditional heritage, at the core of the museum complex is a walled interior courtyard.
-It contains typical elements of classical Chinese gardens, such as a water pavilion, zig-zag footbridge, a serene lotus pond, lush bamboo grove, and sliced rock formations resembling a mountain range.
+In response to Suzhou’s traditional heritage, at the core of the museum complex is a walled interior courtyard, which contains typical elements of classical Chinese gardens, such as a water pavilion, zig-zag footbridge, a serene lotus pond, lush bamboo grove, and sliced rock formations resembling a mountain range.

 The lotus pond’s streams circulate around the museum, connecting the three main buildings.